After final debate, Obama says election comes down to trust

 The charge ties together several critiques of Romney, from shifting policy stances that Obama mockingly attributes to "Romnesia" to a persistent charge that the wealthy former private-equity executive is more concerned with helping fellow millionaires than the struggling middle class.

-Romney said Obama is resorting to attacks in the absence of new ideas of his own.
+The Romney campaign said Obama is resorting to attacks in the absence of new ideas of his own.

-"Attacks on me are not an agenda," Romney told 6,000 people at a rally in Henderson, Nevada.
-"We haven't heard an agenda from the president and that's why his campaign is taking on water and our campaign is full speed ahead."
+"It's emblematic of the fact that the president doesn't have a closing argument for the American people about why he should be re-elected," Romney aide Kevin Madden told reporters aboard the campaign plane.

+Romney was due to hold campaign events in Nevada and Colorado later in the day, while Obama flew to Ohio following his Florida rally.

 Obama leads Romney among likely voters by a statistically insignificant margin of 1 percentage point, according to Reuters/Ipsos daily tracking poll on Tuesday.